kmc-1234/SOC-Interview-Questions/README.md

 ### How can you define Blue Team and Red Team basically?

+Red team is attacker side.They simulate attacks against an organization's defenses to identify vulnerabilities, weaknesses, and potential points of exploitation.

-Red team is attacker side, blue team is defender side.
+blue team is defender side.
+They are responsible for protecting an organization's assets, networks, and systems from cyber threats..

 ### What is Firewall?